U.S. SEC set to vote on new regulations for proxy advisers: source

 Proxy advisory firms tell investors how to vote on governance issues in corporate elections and cast ballots on behalf of some asset managers.
 The role of proxy advisers has gained more attention in recent years as the firms have grown more influential on charged corporate issues.

-Reporting by Abhishek Manikandan in Bengaluru and Katanga Johnson in Washington; Editing by Sriraj Kalluvila and Shailesh Kuber
+Reporting by Abhishek Manikandan in Bengaluru and Katanga Johnson in Washington, Ross Kerber in Boston; Editing by Shailesh Kuber and Maju Samuel